graemerocher/micronaut-oraclecloud-workshop/lab_validation/lab_validation.md

 The add method takes 2 arguments the `Owner` name and age and uses validation constraints on the parameters to ensure only validate arguments are supplied.
 The valid owner instance is constructed and passed to the `OwnerService`'s `addOwner` method.

-Try running your application again as described in Lab 1 and then run the following `curl` command from Terminal:
+Try running your application again as described in Lab 1 and then run the following `curl` command from Terminal, again supplying an invalid `age` value:

 ```
 $ curl -H "Content-Type:application/json" -X POST -i http://localhost:8080/owners -d '{"name":"Fred", "age":10}'